Chiral quantum optics in the bulk of photonic quantum Hall systems: Coupling regimes in photonic quantum Hall systems

 \section{Coupling regimes in photonic quantum Hall systems}

 Let us now go beyond the sole propagation of photons and consider an additional quantum emitter located at a position $\vec r_e=(x_e,y_e)$ in the bulk of the lattice, as described by the total Hamiltonian in Eq. \eqref{eq:ham_total_light-matter}, with $N=1$.
-Since there is only a single emitter here, we suppress the index $n$ on the emitter frequency and light-matter coupling, $\omega_e^n, g_n \mapsto \omega_e, g$.
+Since there is only a single emitter here, we suppress the index $n$ and set $\omega_e^n, g_n \mapsto \omega_e, g$.

 By assuming that the emitter is initially prepared in its excited state with no photons in the lattice, the resulting dynamics of the system is constrained to the single excitation subspace and can be described by a wavefunction of the form